vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 addition, those changes would mostly be located in the [forwarder](https://github.com/DataDog/datadog-agent/tree/main/pkg/forwarder) and [serializer](https://github.com/DataDog/datadog-agent/tree/main/pkg/serializer) logic.
 This would imply a hugh chunk of work on the Agent side, require update to use the feature, probably also require some work on Vector side.
-The solution that would probably offer the most benefit would be to use OpenTelemetry as this is planned in Vector, it already has some support inside the Agent and but it does not support sketches as of today (this is probably coming anytime soon).
+This is not something that aligns well with the purpose of the Datadog Agent.
+This would also add a risk of losing information because of protocol conversion.

 ### Flattening sketches
 For sketches, we could flatten sketches and compute usual derived metrics (min/max/average/count/some percentiles) and